-Robert founded London Communications Agency together with Jonny Popper and leads on a number of clients such as Brentford FC, Brockton, Kings Cross, LCR, Lee Valley Regional Park Authority, Londonewcastle, Museum of London and Tideway.
+Robert founded London Communications Agency together with Jonny Popper and leads on a small number of clients including British Land, Brentford FC, Kings Cross, Lee Valley Regional Park Authority, Londonewcastle, Museum of London and Tideway.

 From 1999 to 2010 Robert was Chairman and Managing Director of LCA.
 In August 2010 Jonny took over as MD.
 Robert remains as executive Chairman focusing on clients, new business, promoting the company and commentating regularly on London issues.

 Robert has an all-round corporate communications background which began in commercial marketing in the 1980s and broadened out into public affairs, media relations and issues management in the 1990s.
-He now has over 27 years’ experience working on the London agenda.
+He now has 30 years’ experience working on the London agenda.

-His other main interests are cricket and theatre (The Questors Theatre).
+His other main interests are acting and cricket.

-Apart from his family and all things London, Robert's passions are theatre (both acting and watching) and cricket (both playing and watching).
-As the years have rolled by the cricket playing has reduced as his waist line, cricket watching and acting have increased.
+Apart from his family and all things London, Robert's passions are theatre (both acting and watching) and cricket (less playing, more watching).
 Off work, most often seen in Edinburgh for the Fringe, Wiltshire for the countryside and Lord’s for the Test matches.